 An unexpected death can take a serious toll on the emotional and financial well-being of your family.
 In addition to the significant emotional distress that accompanies your loss, you may struggle with outstanding medical bills, funeral costs, and the loss of an income stream.
-An Altoona wrongful death and survival lawyer could be able to help obtain a financial recovery that will ensure stability for your future.
-If your loved one’s death occurred due to the negligence of another person or entity, you should contact a lawyer at Marcus & Mack to seek full compensation.
+An Altoona wrongful death lawyer could be able to help obtain a financial recovery that will ensure stability for your future.
+If your loved one’s death occurred due to the negligence of another person or entity, you should contact a compassionate personal injury attorney at Marcus & Mack to seek full compensation.

 There are many common scenarios that may give rise to a wrongful death claim, including:

 To prevail in these cases, the plaintiff must prove that a defendant’s negligence caused the death.
-An Altoona wrongful death lawyer could help to provide more information about the legal basis for a wrongful death lawsuit.
+A knowledgeable Altoona wrongful death attorney could help to provide more information about the legal basis for a wrongful death lawsuit.

-As discussed above, wrongful death cases are similar to other personal injury claims when determining who is at fault for the incident.
-For example, a negligent driver in a truck accident case is equally liable whether the victim dies as a result of their injuries or survives.
-Still, there are special considerations that plaintiffs must keep in mind when pursuing a claim for wrongful death.
+Wrongful death cases are similar to other personal injury claims in that who is at fault for the incident must be determined For example, a negligent driver in a truck accident case will be liable, regardless of the extent of the injuries – whether minor or fatal.
+However, there are special considerations that plaintiffs must keep in mind when pursuing a claim for wrongful death.

-The first consideration is who may bring the lawsuit.
-42 Pa.C.S. § 8301(b) states that only a decedent’s personal representative can serve as a plaintiff in these matters.
+One consideration is who may bring the lawsuit.
+Pursuant to 42 Pa.C.S. § 8301(b), only a decedent’s personal representative can serve as a plaintiff in wrongful death cases.
 The proper personal representative will be seeking a recovery to benefit the surviving spouse, children, or parents.

 Unlike in many other jurisdictions, there is no limit to the amount of damages that a jury may award a grieving family.
 If a plaintiff can prove damages, a court has the authority to award compensation for those damages.
-An Altoona wrongful death lawyer could help to evaluate a family’s losses and demand full compensation.
+A proactive wrongful death lawyer in Altoona could help to evaluate a family’s losses and demand full compensation.

 An Altoona wrongful death lawyer may be able to help you to pursue these claims.
 An at-fault defendant is responsible for their actions, even if they did not mean to cause any harm.
-Contact the Marcus & Mack Law Firm today to hold negligent actors accountable.
+Contact Marcus & Mack today to hold negligent actors accountable.